Company: Aduro Clean Technologies

 We own shares of this company personally.

-Companies may or may not be paying us for content posted on this website.
+Companies may or may not be paying us for content posted on this blog.